InfuseAI/primehub-site/docs/model-deployment.md

 + `Deployment Name`: The name of the deployment.

 + `Deployment ID`: An unique ID.

++ `Model URI`: The location which the trained model is stored in.

 + `Model Image`: The image which the model is based on.